-A detailed Landscape Design Plan will be prepared to guide the species selection, location and planting details for all proposed plantings along the runningway and at stations, where applicable.
-The plan will be prepared by a professional landscape architect with experience in plantings along arterial highways and public areas such as the station precincts.
+During the Detail Design stage, and building on the concepts outlined in this report, a detailed Landscape Design Plan will be prepared to guide the species selection, location and planting details for all proposed plantings along the runningway and at stations, where applicable.
+The plan will be prepared by a professional landscape architect with experience in plantings along arterial highways and public areas such as the station precincts, in coordination with Parks Canada.
 Consultation with local municipalities and affected agencies will be undertaken during development of the plan.